-The reason why people-pleasers like to help others is not because they genuinely care about others but because they want to maintain this facade they have built around their personality.
-They are insecure about their true feelings and emotions, and that’s what compel them to behave in such a manner.
+The reason why people-pleasers like to help others is not that they genuinely care about others but because they want to maintain this facade they have built around their personality.
+They are insecure about their true feelings and emotions, and that’s what compels them to behave in such a manner.

-An empath can genuinely feel your emotions, wheres, a people-pleaser will always have some expectation behind what they do.
-They will seek some kind of validation for their actions.
+An empath can genuinely feel your emotions, whereas a people-pleaser will always have some expectation behind what they do.
+They will seek some validation for their actions.
 And that’s the reason why they get frustrated and burned out in the end.

-People-pleasers to some extend know that what they are doing is not going to give them any kind of happiness, but they unconsciously operate out of fear and become habitual over time.
+To some extent, people-pleasers know that what they are doing is not going to give them any kind of happiness, but they unconsciously operate out of fear and become habitual over time.
 They are not mindful of their behavior and keep operating the way they are used to.

-Remember that even putting up a fake smile in order to please others (in the guise of social etiquettes) can make you feel stressed out.
+Remember that even putting up a fake smile to please others (in the guise of social etiquettes) can make you feel stressed out.

 So, how does one transform from being a people-pleaser to an empath?

 It requires working on yourself and doing some self-observation exercises.
-It is actually a lot of work and effort and take time and patience, but if you are willing to do it, it’s totally worth.
+It is actually a lot of work and effort and takes time and patience, but it’s totally worth it if you are willing to do it.

 What is Mindfulness?